Philosophy For Our TimesPhilosophy

 See Privacy Policy at https://art19.com/privacy and California Privacy Notice at https://art19.com/privacy#do-not-sell-my-info.

-And please email us at podcast@iai.tv with your thoughts or questions on the episode!
-What do you think about the state of mental health today?
+Please do email us at podcast@iai.tv with any of your thoughts or questions on the episode!

 To witness such topics discussed live buy tickets for our upcoming festival: https://howthelightgetsin.org/festivals/